 - Make the muffins: Whisk the flour, baking soda, baking powder, and salt together in a medium bowl.
 Set aside.

-- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until smooth and creamy, about 2 minutes.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
 Scrape down the sides and bottom of the bowl as needed.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Add the lemon zest and beat on medium speed for 1 minute.
 Add the eggs, yogurt, and vanilla, and beat for 1 minute, then turn up to high speed until the mixture is combined and mostly creamy.
 (It’s ok if it appears somewhat curdled.)
 Scrape down the sides and bottom of the bowl as needed.

 - With the mixer running on low speed, add the dry ingredients, milk, and lemon juice into the wet ingredients and beat until no flour pockets remain.
 Gently fold in the blueberries.
 Avoid over-mixing.
 Batter is thick and fluffy.